Subatomic Physics Discovery Grants program (individual or project) - Instructions for completing an application

 Note: Co-applicants (except those from the applicant's institution) must advise the authorized officer of their organization that the applicant, or the applicant's institution, will be seeking their authorized officer's signature and agreement to the co-applicant's participation before the application is submitted to NSERC.

 To successfully upload your CCV, the first name and family name used to create your CCV site account must be identical to those used to create your Research Portal account.
-As well, the email address used to create your Research Portal account must be identical to at least one of the emails you listed on the CCV site.
+The email address used to create your Research Portal account must be identical to at least one of the emails you listed on the CCV site.

-Note: While the Canadian Common CV website is bilingual, you can only save your NSERC CCV in only one official language at a time, corresponding to the language of the platform you are using.
-Thus, to save a French version of your NSERC CCV you must sign into your account using the French platform.
+Note: While the Canadian Common CV website is bilingual, you can only save your NSERC CCV in one official language at a time, corresponding to the language of the platform you are using.
+For example, to save a French version of your NSERC CCV you must sign into your account using the French platform.

 To complete the submission process, you will need to read and accept the terms and conditions by clicking on the I accept button.
 You will receive a confirmation message on the web page, as well as a confirmation email.